usnistgov/oar-auth-py/README.md

 Docker container with these installed.
 Running the `docker/run.sh` script will build the containers (caching them locally), start the container, and put the user in a bash shell in the container.
-From there, one can run the tests or use the `jq` and `validate` tools to interact with metadata files.
+From there, one can run the tests or run python interactively.

 # Building and Testing the software